 We have created a template for a hand out that each synagogue and community organization is invited to use giving the details of registering to vote, requesting an absentee ballot, filling out and mailing in that ballot, early voting and Election Day voting including important deadlines.
 We invite rabbis or other community leaders to write a site specific introduction explaining the Jewish value of voting.
 For a copy of that template click here.

 Ending ICE detention: As Jews, we will not stand to see families broken apart at the hands of our government.
-We would like to form a group to work in solidarity with our neighbors at Siembra NC, an organization of Latinx people defending the rights of Latinx folks in the state, particularly undocumented members of the community.
+We have worked in solidarity with our neighbors at Siembra NC, an organization of Latinx people defending the rights of Latinx folks in the state, particularly undocumented members of the community.

 Interested?
 Sign up to join us below: